hey-august/airlock/README.md

 colima start -m 18 -c 6
 ```

 The `compose.yaml` file allocates 16g RAM, with a soft limit of 12g and 4g of swap in the VM.
+You'll want to adjust these numbers in tandem with the VM if setting up a container with more or less memory.
+I've found this setup is more than powerful enough for ~6 concurrent instances of Claude Code / OpenCode, as well as a bevy of other terminal applications and sometimes a VSCode server.

 ### 2. Build image